-The children’s groups are for ages 7 (mature 1st graders) through teenagers who are able to attend a peer discussion group independent of parents for an hour and a half.
+The children’s groups are for ages 7 (mature first graders) through teenagers who are able to attend a peer discussion group without parents for 90 minutes.

-The Children’s seizure support group is geared toward children learning to cope with their diagnosis in a social support format.
-The group offers a safe place for children to be open about issues, learn more about their diagnosis, discuss real life experiences, and most importantly, have fun and meet others.
+The Children’s seizure support group aims to help children learn to cope with their diagnosis in a social support format.
+The group offers a safe place for children to be open about issues, learn more about their diagnosis, discuss real life experiences, and most important, have fun and meet others.
 Siblings are also invited to attend the meeting.

-Occasionally the two support groups will be divided based on age demographics to address specific issues for that age group.
-The Children’s support groups are facilitated by Neuropsychology Department residents and psychologists, and by our Child Life Specialist for the neurology inpatient unit.
+Occasionally, the two support groups will be divided based on age to address specific issues.
+The Children’s support groups are facilitated by Neuropsychology Department residents and psychologists as well as our child life specialist for the neurology inpatient unit.
 All Children’s support group facilitators are experienced in working with special needs families and children with chronic medical or neurological issues.

 Join us the second Tuesday of each month, with a summer break in July and August, at 6 p.m. at Scottish Rite hospital.